chmanchester/chmanchester.github.io/_src/About.md

 I work on software tools at the Mozilla Corporation.

-I can be found as chmanchester on github, mozilla, and irc.mozilla.org.
+I can be found as chmanchester on gmail, github, bugzilla, and irc.mozilla.org.